-- The proceeds of the policy that will be paid to buy out the deceased owner’s share, will be paid to his or her family, and represent additional funds for the deceased owner’s loved ones.
+- The proceeds of the policy that will be paid to buy out the deceased owner’s share will be paid to his or her family and represent additional funds for the deceased owner’s loved ones.

-This type of life insurance will be a business expense, and is absolutely essential for any enterprise that has two or more owners.
+This type of life insurance will be a business expense and is absolutely essential for any enterprise that has two or more owners.
 Not having such a policy could result in the surviving owners losing the business entirely.

 “Key Man” Life Insurance

 This kind of life insurance is not the type you carry on yourself as a business owner, but rather one you take out on the lives of employees who were key players in your business, as the term “key man” implies.
-This is the kind of employee who, were he or she to die, their loss would cause a financial hardship for your business.
+This is the kind of employee who, were he or she to die, their loss would cause financial hardship for your business.
 Under extreme circumstances, it could even result in your being forced to go out of business.

-A key man policy could be taken on a life of anyone who works for you that your business can’t do without.
+A key man policy could be taken on the life of anyone who works for you that your business can’t do without.
 This can include the general manager, a top salesperson, or a person who has very important industry contacts.
 It can also be taken on an important production person, a master mechanic, or an IT person who is a major player in your business.

-The proceeds of this policy would provide you with the funds necessary not only to replace that person following their death, but also to cover business losses that may happen as a result of their loss.
+The proceeds of this policy would provide you with the funds necessary not only to replace that person following their death but also to cover business losses that may happen as a result of their loss.

-As you can see, business owners need look a lot deeper at their life insurance needs than salaried people do.
-There are a whole bunch of obligations in a self-employed persons life that other people don’t have.
+As you can see, business owners need to look a lot deeper at their life insurance needs than salaried people do.
+There are a whole bunch of obligations in a self-employed person’s life that other people don’t have.
 If you are a business owner, you should meet with an insurance broker to fully review your life insurance needs.